 Three promising strategies emerged during our webinar:

 Select benefits that ease the daily burden on the HR team.
 Certain benefits, like care navigation, reduce the workload for HR staff.
 They are often forced to serve as the support system for employees as they navigate their healthcare journey, demanding significant time and energy.
-The right care navigation solution provides a single point of entry for employees to access the healthcare system.
+The right benefits navigation platform provides a single point of entry for employees to access the healthcare system.
 It delivers one-on-one guidance from experts who can answer questions that would have otherwise necessitated hours of assistance from their HR rep.

 Do more with data.
 HR may not have been a power user of data in the past, but forward-thinking HR teams are turning to data to mine insights about their teams.
 It could be time to upskill the data analysts on your team, bring on candidates with strong data backgrounds, or shift other data resources from within the company to the HR team.
 Are you getting the right reporting to make informed decisions?
 Would additional data allow you to run more useful analytics?
 Do you have the resources to run them?
 By asking these questions, you’ll start to see where additional data can help you maximize the investments you make in your team.